knmax/Elitebook-G7/README.md

 Tested on: HP Elitebook 840 G7
 Should be working on all G7 Series - maybe Battery needs it's own Patch

+dsdt_orig.aml needs to be removed before using this EFI to boot.

 OC 0.6.6 with macOS 11.2